 Five scenarios together covering a large part of the plausible future

 An important concluding step in the process is the naming and describing of the scenarios.
-To develop clear and useful mental models of possible futures, great care must be taken to give scenarios names that illustrate the underlying nexus of factors as well as possible.
+To become clear and useful mental models of possible futures, great care must be taken to derive names that illustrate the underlying nexus of factors as well as possible.
 Misleading or unclear names will ruin much of the effort put into rigorous analysis and may produce flawed strategic choices.
 The same applies to the scenarios themselves, which should be portrayed in a convincing and straightforward manner that is easy to communicate and accept, while maintaining their meaning and difference.

 Classic Scenario Generation

 There are several ways to come up with scenarios.
 In the classic approach, the starting-point is to generate a large set of factors that have bearing on a specific question about the future.
 This set is then sorted into trends and uncertainties and gets thoroughly processed, examined, and rebundled in a series of workshops until two major uncertainties remain that are the principal drivers of difference between possible futures.
 The work of coming up with the final set of uncertainties is rigorous and based on discussions and qualitative methods of analysis.
 Often, decision makers acquire support from external experts to guide the process, to make sure they come up with a reliable result.
-Qualitative scenario planning appears to be the dominant approach in corporate foresight, at least in Europe.
+Classic scenario planning appears to be the dominant approach in corporate foresight, at least in Europe.

 An advantage with this approach is that through broad involvement in the discussions; organizations can benefit from greater understanding, acceptance, and buy-in of the scenarios and resulting the courses of action.

-Quantitative, IT-supported Scenario Generation
+IT-supported Scenario Generation

 Lean Scenario Analysis